Cork and kerry, Ireland

 The main goal with your timeline is to make sure there’s…enough time.
 And I mean for everything.
 Pad the timeline with extra minutes.
 For one thing, nothing ever goes 100% to plan.
 We may change something on the fly, or pivot if something comes up.
 For another thing, the last thing you want is to be rushing from one thing to the next, constantly watching the clock.
 I’m stressed just thinking about it, and I remember the stress of big weddings, way back when I used to photograph them.
 Running around like that sucks, and it makes it harder for your brains to soak up the details to remember later.

 Another thing I consider when making your final timeline is the “extra” minutes.
 Yes, it’s 40 minutes from your AirBnB to the trailhead.
 But we don’t teleport to the car and then teleport out with our backpacks on.
 You have to allow time to transition.
-All of these considerations help us make your day an enjoyable one.
+Someone has to use the toilet, and we need to make sure we’ve got the snacks, and the directions need to be pulled up.

 Daydream First